Scenario Creation

 Scenario Name

 Choose a name that is descriptive yet simple.
-For better readability, we recommend capitalizing each word (e.g., Mystery in the Fog instead of mystery in the fog).
+For better readability, use Sentence Case (e.g., Mystery in the Fog instead of mystery in the fog).

 Scenario Description

-Write a short and clear description that gives users a quick understanding of the theme before they dive deeper.
+Write a short and clear description that gives Users a quick understanding of the scenario before they dive deeper.

-Select up to five genres that best represent your scenario.
+Select up to five genres that best represent the scenario.
 Your choices affect how easily other users can find it.
-Choose carefully!

 Example: An alien-themed scenario should include the "Alien" genre.

-Example: A detective story might fit best under "Mystery" genre.
+Example: A detective story might fit best under the "Mystery" genre.

 Bounty & Challenge Participation